Are All Green Teas Bitter? The Science Behind Green Tea Taste

 Why Altitude Is the Single Biggest Factor in Smoothness

-At high elevations — above 4,500 feet — temperatures are cooler, UV radiation is more intense, and seasonal variation is more pronounced.
-These conditions do something interesting to the tea plant: they slow everything down.
-The leaves take longer to develop, and in that slow growth period, the plant accumulates more amino acids (especially L-theanine) and fewer of the harsh catechins that develop rapidly in warm, low-altitude conditions.
-The result is a leaf that is chemically richer, structurally more complex, and — from a flavour standpoint — naturally sweeter and less aggressive.
+At high elevations — above 4,500 feet — temperatures are cooler and the tea plant's growth slows.
+In that slow growth period, the plant accumulates more amino acids (especially L-theanine) and fewer harsh catechins.
+The result is a leaf that is naturally sweeter and less aggressive.

 The Nepal Advantage: 5,000–6,000 Feet Above Sea Level